News / Analysis

 Only Markit’s manufacturing PMI showed a disappointing decline to 55.1 and construction spending fell to a 0.1% MoM increase in July.

-Oil produced a 15 cent blip yesterday after the API reported another 6.36 mB drawdown for the last week of August, but the commodity continues trading sideways along 43.15.
+Oil produced a 15 cent blip yesterday after the API reported another 6.36 mB drawdown for the last week of August, but the A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... continues trading sideways along 43.15.

 Adding to Australia’s woes, Exxon (-1.28%) yesterday announced a voluntary lay-off programme in that country alongside extensive job cuts worldwide.
-Reuters reports that the company is looking to sell its 50% interest in joint Australian oil and gas ventures.
+Reuters reports that the company is looking to sell its 50% The cost of accessing money not owned. in joint Australian oil and gas ventures.

 Amazon (+1.4%) could be ratcheting up its financial services portfolio, now offering insurance and gold investments.
 Amazon launched its Amazon Pay digital wallet in 2016 and has since added a credit card to its array.